MHFA Really makes a Difference

 Where can you do it?

-The Mental Health First Aid program can be delivered to work places of all types and sizes, volunteer groups, sporting groups, teachers etc.
+The Mental Health First Aid program can be delivered to work places of all types and sizes, non government organisations, volunteer groups, sporting groups, teachers etc.

-Also available as a blended online and facilitated course.
+The program is also available as a blended online facilitated course.